 Nevertheless, Insomniac insist that the decision stretches well beyond mere familiarity.
 They stressed that their creative and business visions align perfectly with what Sony are trying to do, and that joining the Sony Worldwide Studios family will allow them to achieve that on a much larger scale than they were capable thus far.

 Judging by their last cooperation alone, it's hard to argue with that, as Spider-Man's success was immense and even though everyone could smell its impending success from a mile away, not many were prepared for the absolute smash hit it became.

 After all, not many games and studios, especially those that are not Sony's in-house studios, can boast being regularly mentioned in Sony's financial reports as important drivers of the company's profits, and quite rightfully so.

 "So today merely marks the beginning of a new chapter in our studio's growth and evolution.
 We're excited to put Insomniac in the best position to deliver fresh experiences for our fans for many years to come.
 Our structure and approach will remain intact across both Burbank and Durham, NC studios, and we will continue to cultivate our unique culture", Insomniac wrote.

 We're not going to list the entirety of Insomniac Games' wealthy repertoire here, but Spyro the Dragon, Ratchet & Clank, and Sunset Overdrive deserve special mentions.
-Naturally, the studio's resume packs plenty more, and you can learn more in their official statement .
+Naturally, the studio's resume packs plenty more, and you can learn more in their .